wp-plugins/adrotate/readme.txt

 == Changelog ==

-= 3.10.16 FREE =
+= 3.10.17 FREE =
-* NOTE: PHP5.3 required - Upgrade your server if you don't have PHP5.3 or newer
+* NOTE: Due to an earlier bugfix you need to open/edit each AdRotate widget and click 'Save'
+* [tweak] Auto convert the ambiguous widget id to the new value
+* [tweak] More efficient group loading
+* [fix] Blocks properly sized
+* [fix] Sometimes passed the wrong prefix in multisite
-* [fix] Widget ID not correctly used in front-end
+* [fix] Conflicting groups in post injection
-* [fix] Block column width set correctly
+* [fix] Dynamic rotation better randomised
+* [fix] Much more efficient POST requests in Dynamic groups

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](https://www.adrotateplugin.com/features/?utm_source=wordpress.org&utm_medium=adrotate_free_readme&utm_campaign=features).

-= 3.11.6 PRO =
+= 3.11.7 PRO =
-* NOTE: PHP5.3 required - Upgrade your server if you don't have PHP5.3 or newer
+* NOTE: Due to an earlier bugfix you need to open/edit each AdRotate widget and click 'Save'
+* [tweak] Auto convert the ambiguous widget id to the new value
+* [tweak] More efficient group loading
+* [fix] Blocks properly sized
+* [fix] Sometimes passed the wrong prefix in multisite
+* [fix] Conflicting groups in post injection
+* [fix] Saving geo data for stats when not using geo targeting
+* [fix] Dynamic rotation better randomised
-* [fix] Widget ID not correctly used in front-end
+* [fix] Much more efficient POST requests in Dynamic groups
-* [fix] Geo targeting cookie now honors 24h cooldown

 The full changelog can be found on the [AdRotate website](https://www.adrotateplugin.com/development/?utm_source=wordpress.org&utm_medium=adrotate_free_readme&utm_campaign=changelog).
 Get more AdRotate!
 [Get AdRotate Pro today](https://www.adrotateplugin.com/adrotate-pro/?utm_source=wordpress.org&utm_medium=adrotate_free_readme&utm_campaign=buyadrotatepro)!